routegy/routegy-docs/app/docs/tutorial/routegy-at-a-glance.md

 <CaptionedImage
   src="/images/marketing/hotel-survey.jpg"
-  alt="An image of a plastic stand with a printed QR code and the text 'How are we doing?'" caption="Access your apps from anywhere, including physical spaces via QR codes and NFC tags" width="85%"
+  alt="A plastic stand with a printed QR code and the text 'How are we doing?'" caption="Access your apps from anywhere, including physical spaces via QR codes and NFC tags" width="85%"
 />